RingierIMU/mkt-plugin-wordpress-bus/README.md

 }, 10, 3);
 ```

-Anything returned is still sanitised afterwards — non-numeric values, zeros and duplicates are dropped.
+Anything returned is re-sanitised — non-numeric values, zeros and duplicates are dropped, and each remaining ID must still be an image attachment.
+The featured image is deliberately *not* re-excluded, so this hook can add an image the body does not reference.

 ## Contributing ##